Alexintosh/Efficient-Frontier-2/notes.md

 Server side
-1. Get user obj
+1. Get user obj - DONE
-2. Check ticker against db
+2. Check ticker against db - DONE
-  a. if there, return correlation
+  a. if there, return correlation - DONE
-  b. if not, compute save & return
+  b. if not, compute save & return - DONE
-3. Compute metrics of this format
+3. Compute metrics of this format - DONE

 {
   riskyAsset: Number,